 2. Top the tostada with lettuce, onion and tomato.

-3. Sprinkle with the crumble cheese and avocado.
+3. Sprinkle with the crumbled cheese and avocado.
 Let your guests or family members add the cream to their liking.
 Serve immediately.

 Do not forget to have a hot salsa and lots of napkins handy.